 Growing up as a native Orange Walkeña, I was often the subject of out-of-towners’ singing praises about our tacos.
 It’s true, few early morning grubs come close to Orange Walk tacos, but there is so much more seeped into this quaint region that many outsiders might not know about.
-For instance, like how to spend the perfect weekend touring northern Belize without falling into any of the tourist traps that befall other “hidden gem” destinations.
+For instance, how to spend the perfect weekend touring northern Belize without falling into any of the tourist traps that befall other “hidden gem” destinations in the average guide.

 Stepping into this town you might be taken aback by the diversified way of living.
 We know Belize to be a tapestry of cultures woven into our history, and the colony of Blue Creek is a prime example.
 Explore the simple way of life by shopping at the Mennonite grocery store in the village, or discover the green lagoon and lounge the evening away.